 Former web entrepreneur with various experiences across countries, in the last 10 years I have acquired an extensive knowledge of the digital space.
-Since 2013, I have been working as a digital marketing and transformation consultant under various titles to comply with the client’s environment and challenges (ie. interim marketing manager, full stack developer, auditor, executive coach & mentor, evangelist).
+Since 2013, I have been working as a digital transformation consultant under various titles to comply with the client’s environment and challenges (ie. interim manager, full stack developer, auditor, executive coach & mentor, evangelist).
 Most of the time, I deal with executives to overcome their digital challenges in a trustworthy and confidential manner.
 I am a problem solver with a 360° vision and an ability to communicate and lead effectively at all organizational levels.
 Multi-functionality and adaptability are my key strengths: I can manage technologies, finance and people concurrently to review, analyze and improve digital strategic aspects of a business.
 To cite only a few projects, I have implemented digital strategies, developed customer journey maps, contributed to the company’s leadership, deployed new digital offerings, aligned +50 top managers and board members on the strategy vision or helped employees to collaborate better in today’s disrupted organizations.

 As part of my experience, I have also recruited, trained and led in-house digital specialists.
 I really enjoyed this educational role, and now aim to further invest in this activity.
 I am an active member of the web ecosystem, I enjoy to give back to the community and share my experience and skills.
 I give lectures about lean workflows, product management, digital transformation and digital marketing strategy, and also regularly coach startups.